What Is Asset Tracking? Benefits, Tools & Software Explained

 • Perform routine internal audits to review asset information: Conducting internal audits will keep your asset management system error-free.
 This can be done through scheduled audits to review and update asset information systematically and through random spot checks for additional scrutiny.

-Coast’s CMMS combines ease of use with customization to meet your team’s asset management solution needs at a very affordable price.
+Coast is a top asset tracking software because it combines ease of use with customization to meet your team’s asset management solution needs at a very affordable price.
 You can use our app to track asset and inventory information, create work orders and automate tasks, including preventive maintenance, while everyone involved can view a project and communicate in real-time.
 Our customizable dashboards display real-time insights and trends to help you make the most of your asset tracking and maintenance needs.

 Looking to track your assets efficiently?
 Sign up for Coast today!

-Michelle Nati is a contributing writer to Coast who has written about business, law and finance for Leaf Group and Big Edition sites Legal Beagle and Work + Money.
+• Michelle Nati is a seasoned writer, with an extensive background writing about business, law and finance.
+Just a few industries she covers include automotive, home improvement and SaaS solutions.
+For Coast, she specializes in maintenance software reviews and trending topics in asset management.
 She lives in a 100-year-old house in Los Angeles and spends her spare time combing flea markets for vintage decor and spending time with her rescue dogs, Jellybean and Jukebox.

 Ready to test the waters?